Eamon Duffy: Early life

 Duffy was born on 9 February 1947, in Dundalk, Ireland.
 He describes himself as a "cradle Catholic".
 He was educated at St Philip's School and the University of Hull.
 He undertook postgraduate research at the University of Cambridge, where his doctoral advisers were Owen Chadwick and Gordon Rupp.

 Academic career

 Duffy specialises in 15th- to 17th-century religious history of Britain.
 He is also a former member of the Pontifical Historical Commission.
-His work has done much to overturn the popular image of late-medieval Catholicism in England as moribund, and instead presents it as a vibrant cultural force.
+His work has done much to overturn the popular image of late-medieval Catholicism in England as moribund, and instead presents it as a vibrant cultural force which needed a multi generational Long Reformation to reshape Britain into a Protestant society.
 On weekdays from 22 October to 2 November 2007, he presented the BBC Radio 4 series 10 Popes Who Shook the World – those popes featured were Peter, Leo I, Gregory I, Gregory VII, Innocent III, Paul III, Pius IX, Pius XII, John XXIII, and John Paul II.

+Duffy moved to Magdalene College in the University of Cambridge in 1979, and was professor of the history of Christianity from 2003 to 2014.
+Since 2014 he has been emeritus professor.
+In 2004 he was elected as a fellow of the British Academy.